My Health Record participation obligations

 - have a process where the organisation's Responsible Officer (RO) or Organisation Maintenance Officer (OMO) provides the user’s identity to the System Operator when requested to do so.

-5. Physical and information security measures, including user account management processes
+6. Physical security, information security, cybersecurity, and technical and organisational measures, including user account management processes

-- The policy details the physical and information security measures that are in place to mitigate information security risks and prevent unauthorised access.
+The policy details the physical security, information security, cybersecurity, and technical and organisational measures that are in place to mitigate information security risks and prevent unauthorised access, including:

 - Restricting access to those persons who require access as part of their duties